fmezini/portfolio/README.md

 - Using docker composer to run kafka
 - Creating a Kafka Producer and a Consumer
 - Simple demo using Kafka Streams

+Project 3 - Small graphql
+- Using SpringBoot + Graphql
+- Creating queries and mutations
+- Mapping the long as a scalar type
+- Creating types and inputs
+- Running a unit test in graphql